I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 National governments have been prompted, many of them reluctantly, to take steps to reduce carbon emissions.
-Overlooked in all the meetings and accords are the actions and lifestyles of the super rich.
-The fossil fuels burned keeping their yachts, private jets, and mansions going dwarf the carbon footprint of ordinary people.
+Overlooked in all the meetings and accords are the actions and lifestyles of the super-rich.
+The fossil fuels burned to keep their yachts, private jets, and mansions going dwarf the carbon footprint of ordinary people.

-The carbon footprint is “the amount of carbon dioxide and other carbon compounds emitted due to the consumption of fossil fuels by a particular person, group, etc.”— Dictionary.com
+The carbon footprint is “the amount of carbon dioxide and other carbon compounds emitted due to the consumption of fossil fuels by a particular person, group, etc.”

 Oxfam Inequality Study

 In 2015, Oxfam released a report that revealed the “Extreme Carbon Inequality” among the various strata of the world’s people.

 Commenting on the report, the United Nations University noted that: